-Other enhancements involve adding a new feature, which is often similar to an existing feature in the application.
-Once you identify the components involved in the existing feature, building a new feature is a simple matter of imitating the existing feature.
+Most enhancements involve adding new features.
+The design for a new feature would often be similar to the design of an existing feature.
+Once we understand the existing feature, a new feature could easily be built by imitating the existing feature.

 MaintainJ helps you to quickly understand the existing features, thereby enabling you to build new features much quicker.

 Other enhancements would involve enhancing existing components.
 Using MaintainJ, you can quickly find the components to enhance.

 The first task of tuning is to locate the hotspots.
 The second task is to find ways to optimize them.
 Other tuning tools may be good with the first task, but they don't provide insights into how the use case works at runtime.
 MaintainJ helps you to do both.

 Besides identifying the hotspots like methods that take long time, MaintainJ can also identify the method calls that are called repeatedly to retrieve the same data from database.
 By caching the data returned by these methods, you could reduce the response time of a use case.